mahmoudelfeelig/Gems/gameplay.md

 Abilities:
 - Mimic Form: after a recent mob kill, gain invisibility + bonus health + speed.
 - Echo: replay the last observed ability in front of you.
-- Steal: after enough observation, steal an ability; the victim loses it until they swap gems.
+- Steal: after enough observation, steal an ability; the victim only recovers it if you swap gems or they kill you.
 - Smoke Bomb: blind/slow nearby enemies and briefly cloak you.
 - Stolen Cast: cast a stolen ability; sneak to cycle.
-- Skinshift: steal a targeted player's appearance and chat name for a short time.
+- Skinshift: steal a targeted player's appearance and name (including chat display) for a short time; the target cannot chat while the effect is active.

 ### Beacon Gem